 It is kind of a bummer to eat outside of Katana’s cool little restaurant, where plates float through the dining room in a sushi free-for-all.
 You can maybe try to recreate that experience in your bathtub.
 But the food here doesn’t necessarily need theatrics and will taste just fine on a boring old dining room table.
 You can order takeout by calling the restaurant at (305) 864-0037.

-Pubbelly’s Dadeland and Aventura locations are now open for dine-in service, but the one in Brickell and the original South Beach restaurant are doing takeout and delivery with 10% off your order if you use the code “PUBBELLYLOVE.”
+Pubbelly has location in Dadeland, Aventura, Brickell, and South Beach.
+They’re all doing takeout and delivery with 10% off your order if you use the code “PUBBELLYLOVE.”
 Most of their menu is available for takeout, including the butter krab roll.
 They also have a pretty ridiculous looking “sushi cake” for $100, in case you want to surprise someone with a small mountain of raw fish.

 This fantastic North Bay Village spot is still doing takeout.
 Wait times continue to be pretty steep if you call during lunch on the weekend, but whatever you order from their huge menu is going to be worth spending a few extra hungry minutes on the couch.
 Options here range from the basic California roll to signature rolls with deep-fried scallop, and they’re all so good that you might want to give yourself a solid half-hour to make a decision on what to order.